Vrend/HoldMe/README.md

 ## Dependencies

+1. Python 3
-1. flask
+2. flask
-2. redis-py
+3. redis-py
-3. passlib
+4. passlib
-4. eventlet
+5. eventlet
-5. flask-socketio
+6. flask-socketio
-6. pycryptodome
+7. pycryptodome

 ## How to Use